 In a June 17, 2010, letter, the USACE agreed to participate in the development of this EIS as a cooperating agency.
-The USACE may adopt this EIS to provide necessary environmental review to support its decision whether to issue the Section 10 and the Section 404 permits.
-The factors include conservation, economics, aesthetics, general environmental concerns, cultural resources, fish and wildlife values including threatened and endangered species and essential fish habitat (EFH), navigation, recreation, water quality, energy needs, safety, cumulative impacts, air quality, and marine security.
+The USACE may adopt this EIS to provide necessary environmental review to support its decision whether the construction and installation of the proposed CHPE Project is not contrary to the public interest, which would result in the issuance of a Department of the Army permit pursuant to Section 10 of the Rivers and Harbors Act of 1899 and Section 404 of the CWA, as amended.

 FERC.
 The proposed CHPE Project would be a public utility subject to regulation by FERC under the Federal Power Act (FPA).
 FERC's authority under the FPA includes the review of all issuances of securities under FPA Section 204 and review of all rate filings under FPA Sections 205 and 206.
-On July 1, 2010, FERC issued an Order to the Applicant, which authorized the Applicant to charge negotiated rates for transmission rights on the proposed CHPE Project that would link the Québec electric grid to the New York City metropolitan electric market (Docket No. ER10-1175-000) (CHPEI 2010a).
+On July 1, 2010, FERC issued an Order to the Applicant, which authorized the Applicant to charge negotiated rates for transmission rights on the proposed CHPE Project that would link the Quebec electric grid to the New York City metropolitan electric market (Docket No. ER10-1175-000) (CHPEI 2010a).